-In January 1792 Danton took a position as the Paris Commune’s deputy prosecutor.
-Through provocative speeches in the Cordeliers club, he helped spark the overthrow of the monarch on August 10th 1792.
+In January 1792 Danton took a position as the Paris Commune‘s deputy prosecutor.
+Through provocative speeches in the Cordeliers club, he helped spark the overthrow of the monarchy on August 10th 1792.
 The following day Danton was appointed minister of justice in the provisional government.
 Four weeks later, on September 2nd, Danton delivered a public oration, calling on the people to “be bolder” and mount a “charge against the enemies of our country”.
 Many believe this speech was responsible for inciting the September Massacres.
 Danton was elected to the National Convention and became arguably its dominant figure.
 His powerful speech making made him a formidable leader on the floor of the Convention.
 During his time in the legislature, Danton voted for the execution of Louis XVI.
 He also had a hand in the formation of the Revolutionary Tribunal and the Committee of Public Safety.
-Despite being opposed to the war at first, Danton threw himself into coordinating and supplying the war effort.
+Despite being opposed to the Revolutionary War at first, Danton threw himself into coordinating and supplying the war effort.

 Danton’s rival for power was Maximilien Robespierre.
-In terms of personality, the Convention’s two great leaders were opposites: Danton was a man who relished wine, women and high living, while Robespierre was dull, single-minded and austere.
-Though never friends, in the first years of the revolution they were political allies who enjoyed each other’s respect.
-The rift between Danton and Robespierre began to open in the spring of 1793, after the formation of the Committee of Public Safety (CPS).
+In terms of personality, the Convention’s two great leaders were direct opposites: Danton was a man who relished wine, women and high living, while Robespierre was dull, single-minded and austere.
+Though never friends, in the first years of the revolution they were political allies who commanded each other’s respect.
+The rift between Danton and Robespierre began to open in the spring of 1793 after the formation of the Committee of Public Safety (CPS).
 Danton dominated the CPS in its early months but by mid-1793 his political views were at odds with radicals in the Convention.
-Danton wanted to halt the revolution, negotiate peace with Europe, restore the rule of law and rebuild the nation.
+Danton wanted to slow the revolution, negotiate peace with Europe, restore the rule of law and rebuild the nation.
 This was unacceptable to the Robespierrists and Montagnards who believed the revolution had not gone far enough.
 Disillusioned, Danton resigned from the CPS in July 1793.
 His de facto leadership of the Committee was taken over by Robespierre who, with his supporters, proceeded to initiate the Reign of Terror.
 Disgusted by the increase in indiscriminate killings, Danton retired to the country in October, declaring that he was “sick of men”.
 He said of the Reign of Terror:

 “We must pursue traitors everywhere, whatever their disguise, but we must be careful to distinguish between error and crime.
-Perhaps the Terror once served a useful purpose, but it should not hurt innocent people.
+Perhaps the Terror once served a useful purpose but it should not hurt innocent people.
 No-one wants to see a person treated as a criminal just because he happens not to have enough revolutionary enthusiasm.”

 Danton spent several weeks away from politics, returning in late November 1793 to stand against the escalating Terror.
 Around him in the Convention was gathered a moderate faction, later dubbed the Dantonists or Indulgents.
 Danton and his followers called for a retraction of the Terror, peace negotiations with foreign powers and the restoration of the Declaration of the Rights of Man and Citizen.
 His political opponents responded by raising long-standing allegations about Danton’s corruption and bribe-taking.
 Danton and his followers were linked to the discredited Honore Mirabeau; to a scheme involving forged assignats; and to an insider trading scandal involving the French East India Company.
 Though not directly implicated, there was enough evidence of wrongful dealing to cloud Danton’s reputation and cast doubt on his motives.
 Many believed that Danton was attempting to halt revolutionary change in order to install himself as a political leader, if not a king.